RallyCapCoder/VotingApp/README.md

 **Rules for Voting and Ballot Information**
 _You must be a registered voter to able to use this functionality._
-_Once you vote, you can not vote again on the same account.
+_Once you vote, you cannot vote again on the same account.
 No Double Voting!_

 Ranking Candidates (For President and Vice-President)
 * Integers must be used in this sections inputs.
 Text is invalid.